 Dormitory Authority bond proceeds will be used to reimburse the State of New York for allocations made under this program.
 Therefore, the Dormitory Authority will need to review each application for statutory and tax law compliance.
 In addition, the Dormitory Authority will undertake the SEQRA review, unless another lead agency has already conducted an appropriate review.
 Once the Dormitory Authority and the State Library have approved the application, paperwork will be processed for the initial aid payment.Back to top

-A: No. Aid can be provided only “on approved expenses incurred during the period commencing July first and ending June thirtieth” of the funding year “for up to three years, or until the project is completed, whichever occurs first.”
-Any costs incurred before July 1, 2021, are not eligible for direct construction aid for the 2021-2024 funding cycle.
-However, funds expended on the project between January 1 – June 30, 2021, can be considered match funds and may be included as part of the total project cost.
+A: No. Aid can be provided only "on approved expenses incurred during the period commencing July first and ending June thirtieth" of the funding year "for up to four years, or until the project is completed, whichever occurs first."
+Any costs incurred before July 1, 2022, are not eligible for direct construction aid for the 2022-2026 funding cycle.
+However, funds expended on the project between January 1 – June 30, 2022, can be considered match funds and may be included as part of the total project cost.

 A: The minimum allocation is $2,500.
 There is no maximum, but the amounts of the aid will depend on the number of project applications received and the total funding available.